Abed-Al/Capstone/README.md

     - Recency: How recently a customer has made a purchase
     - Frequency: How often a customer makes a purchase
     - Monetary Value: How much money a customer spends on purchases

-## Process:
-#### - Data Preparation (cleaning)
-     To extract most useful data
-#### - Exploratory Data Analysis (EDA)
-     To look at data and identify obvious errors, as well as better understand patterns within the data, detect outliers or anomalous events, find interesting relations among the variables.
 #### - K-Means Segmentation
 #### - Find the level of costumes and identify them to groups (Vip, Loyal, Middle, At Risk)